-8 credit points.
-Prerequisites: 11.4406, one from Group C and one from Group D, 11.4345 or 36.411.
+Prerequisites: One from Group C and one from Group D, plus 11.4345 or 36.411.

 The development of urban spaces and the resolution, by means of design studies, of diverse building requirements in an urban context, with reference to architectural and civic design, urban planning, transport, infrastructure, staging and implementation.